 Although most references tend to be of a very positive nature there are occasions where references may provide more nuanced or even negative comments.
 Consider the credibility of the source in deciding how much weight to give this reference.
 A glowing reference from an unknown source for one candidate may not trump more balanced comments from a known (and rusted) reference for another candidate.

-Sample reference check questions submitted by midwifery practices are available on this topic.
+Sample reference check questions (under Human Resources) submitted by midwifery practices are available on this topic.
 Be sure to tailor the template to reflect best practices and practice group / community specific info before use.

 In addition to reference checks, practice groups can consider other types of background checks, such as credit checks, criminal record checks or requests for letters of professional conduct from the CMO.
 Before completing these background checks, the practice group should consider what information will be gained, how reliable it may be and how that information will be used.

 Doing routine checks can be considered discriminatory as individuals on social assistance or recent immigrants may not have a credit history to rely on; individuals with mental health disabilities or from racialized communities may be disproportionately affected by criminal record checks.
 To do a background check the practice will need to engage a background check service to do the task.